Annabel Davis-Goff: Advocacy

 Davis-Goff teaches at Bennington College in Bennington, Vermont.
 She has worked for more than 30 years with organizations that serve homeless families in New York City and is an advocate for prison reform.

 Personal life

 Davis-Goff was married to Hollywood film director Mike Nichols for 11 years, from 1975 to 1986, until the marriage ended in divorce.
 They had 2 children together; Max Nichols (married to Rachel Alexander) and Jenny Nichols.
-Mike Nichols died of a heart attack in 2014.
-Davis-Goff now divides her time between Manhattan and Vermont.
+Mike Nichols died of a heart attack in 2014, after which Davis-Goff divided her time between Manhattan and Vermont.

 Her niece, Sarah Davis-Goff, is also an author, focusing on Ireland-based post-apocalyptic drama, and is a founder of the publishing company Tramp Press.